wendysung/creative-embedded-system/module2/README.md

 ### Artistic Vision

-For my specifc project, I am creating an interactive device that allows users to create their own digital collage.
+For my specific project, I am creating an interactive device that allows users to create digital collages.
 Through using a joystick, the user will go through a series of randomly ordered images to build their collage on a background.
 I was inspired by my childhood passion for making collages and vision boards, which often took days to finish and would always get very messy.
-With this digital collage builder, one no longer need to indesisively gather images, painfully cut through them, and be left with sticky fingers upon finishing gluing it all together.
+With this digital collage builder, one no longer needs to indesisively gather images, painfully cut through them, and be left with sticky fingers upon finishing gluing it all together.

 ## Technical Documentation